Chulalongkorn: Death and legacy

 In 1997, a memorial pavilion was raised in honour of King Chulalongkorn in Ragunda, Sweden.
 This was done to commemorate King Chulalongkorn's visit to Sweden in 1897 when he also visited the World's Fair in Brussels.
 During the time when Swedish–Norwegian king Oscar II travelled to Norway for a council, Chulalongkorn went up north to study forestry.
 Beginning in Härnösand and travelling via Sollefteå and Ragunda he mounted a boat in the small village of Utanede in order to take him back through Sundsvall to Stockholm.
 His passage through Utanede left a mark on the village as one street was named after the king.
 The pavilion is erected next to that road.

 The old 100 baht banknote of Series 14, circulated from 1994 to 2004, bears the statues of Rama V and Rama VI on its reverse.
 In 2005, the 100 baht banknote was revised to depict King Chulalongkorn in naval uniform and, in the background, abolishing slavery.

 The 1,000 baht banknote of Series 16, issued in 2015, depicts the King Chulalongkorn monument, Ananda Samakhom Throne Hall, and the abolition of slavery.

-Chulalongkorn was one of twenty "Most Influential Asians of the Century" for the 20th Century by Time Asia Magazine in 1999.
+Chulalongkorn was named one of twenty "Most Influential Asians of the Century" for the 20th Century by Time Asia Magazine in 1999.